CouchCMS/Documentation/src/contents/concepts/relationships.md

 ## Displaying the related pages

-With the relationship having been defined between the two templates and the 'album' pages associated with their 'artists', now comes the time to display the related pages with the page they are related to e.g.<br/>
+With the relationship having been defined between the two templates and the 'album' pages associated with their 'artists', now comes the time to display the related pages with the page they are related to e.g.
-While showing an 'artist' page, display all the albums associated with this artist or<br/>
-while showing an 'album' page, display all the artists associated with this album.
+While showing an 'artist' page, display all the albums associated with this artist or while showing an 'album' page, display all the artists associated with this album.

 Couch provides two different tags to do this enumeration for us -